Surgical Procedures: Surgery and Staging for Osteosarcoma

 Your care team will talk to you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

-Your provider will talk to you about any changes you will need to make to your activity level, which depends on the surgery you had.
+Your provider will talk to you about any changes you will need to make to your activity level.

 How can I care for myself?